Tahsin411934/FITFOCUS-server/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Abrar Fahim Tahsin(abrarfahimtasin@gmail.com) License. fell free to contract